-The New Age of Astrology
+Why Are Millennials So Into Astrology?

 Now that they have happened, “I haven’t been reading [my horoscope] as much,” she says, “and I think it’s because I’m in a happy place right now.”

 For some, astrology’s predictions function like Dumbo’s feather—a comforting magic to hold onto until you realize you could fly on your own all along.
-But it’s the ineffable mystical sparkle of the feather—gentler and less draining than the glow of a screen— that makes people reach for it in the first place.
+But it’s the ineffable mystical sparkle of the feather—gentler and less draining than the glow of a screen—that makes people reach for it in the first place.

 People are starting to get sick of a life lived so intensely on the grid.
 They wish for more anonymity online.
-They’re experiencing fatigue with e-books, with dating apps, with social media.
+They’re experiencing fatigue with ebooks, with dating apps, with social media.
 They’re craving something else in this era of quantified selves, and tracked locations, and indexed answers to every possible question.
-Except, perhaps the questions of who you really are, and what life has in store for you
+Except, perhaps the questions of who you really are, and what life has in store for you.

 Ruby Warrington is a lifestyle writer whose New Age guidebook Material Girl, Mystical World came out in May 2017—just ahead of the wave of astrology book sales this summer.
 She also runs a mystical esoterica website, The Numinous, a word which Merriam-Webster defines as meaning “supernatural or mysterious,” but which Warrington defines on her website as “that which is unknown, or unknowable.”